How Can a Trusts and Estates Attorney Help You?

 • Arranging for the distribution of the estate’s net assets

 • Throughout the administration of an estate, consideration is given to income tax savings through the timing of distributions and the timing and claiming of appropriate deductions.

 In the trust administration area, attorneys advise and consult with corporate and individual trustees concerning the discharge of the trust’s terms and consult with beneficiaries concerning trust administration matters including the preparation of trust accounts.

 Trust and Estate attorneys also assist clients in all phases of probate and trust litigation.
 This may involve construing or reforming the terms of a will or trust, prosecuting or defending a will contest action or surcharge actions against trustees.

-What is a Trust and Estate attorneys goal for its client/s?
+What is a Trusts and Estates attorneys goal for its clients?

 The goal of an trust and estate attorney is to assist clients to achieve their personal goals while obtaining the significant tax savings which may be available to them through proper planning.
 Attorneys in the practice spend a significant amount of time dealing with the federal estate, gift, and generation skipping tax issues involved in transfer planning.

 Find a Ranked Trusts & Estates Law Firm